On the Diophantine problem related to power circuits

 \end{proof}

-Robinson proved \cite{Rob} that the first-order theory of natural numbers with addition and divisibility relation is undecidable.
-But Beltjukov \cite{Bel} and Lipshitz \cite{Lip} proved that the Diophantine problem over this structure is decidable.
-Due to this we need further research.
+Robinson proved in \cite{Rob} that the first-order theory of natural numbers with addition and divisibility relation is undecidable.
+But Beltjukov in \cite{Bel} and Lipshitz in \cite{Lip} proved that the Diophantine problem over this structure is decidable.
+Therefore, the Diophantine definability of the divisibility relation is not sufficient to prove the undecidability of the Diophantine problem over $\widetilde{N}$ and we need further research.